ycm-core/YouCompleteMe/README.md

 OpenBSD Installation
 --------------------

 Please refer to the full Installation Guide below; the following commands are provided on a best-effort basis and may not work for you.
+OpenBSD is also not an officially supported platform for YCM.

 Make sure you have Vim 7.3.584 with python2 support.
 OpenBSD 5.5 and later have a Vim that's recent enough.
 You can see the version of Vim installed by running